STI testing kits FAQ

 How does the service work?

-1. You order a testing kit from our website and we deliver it to you in the mail.
+1. You order a testing kit from our website, and we deliver it to you in the mail.

-4. Your results are made available through your online Prescription Doctor my account.
+4. Your results are made available through your online Prescription Doctor account.
 Only you have access to this information.

 Collecting your sample